 Academic & Consultancy Career

-In addition to her research and teaching, Emma is Secretary & Assistant Editor for the Society and Journal of Church Archaeology, sits on the Newcastle Diocesan Advisory Committee (DAC), Durham University’s Castle Society executive committee, the Academic Advisory Board of the Norwich Historic Churches Trust Centre for Parish Church Studies (CPCS), is a member of the Society for the Protection of Ancient Buildings (SPAB), and the editorial board of Royal Studies Journal — an open access publication which is a truly international and inter-disciplinary forum for scholars whose research is connected to monarchy in any aspect, period or geographical setting.
+In addition to her research and teaching, Emma is Secretary & Assistant Editor for the Society and Journal of Church Archaeology, sits on the Newcastle Diocesan Advisory Committee (DAC), Durham University’s Castle Society executive committee, the Academic Advisory Board of the Centre for Parish Church Studies (CPCS), is a member of the Society for the Protection of Ancient Buildings (SPAB), and the editorial board of Royal Studies Journal.
 In 2017, she was elected as a Senior Fellow of the Higher Education Academy (SFHEA) and, in 2018, a Fellow of the Royal Society of Arts (FRSA).
 She is also a full member of the Chartered Institute for Archaeologists (MCIfA) and a Patron of the Walpole Old Chapel, Suffolk Unwrapped fundraising Project.
 In 2021, Emma was elected a Fellow of the Society of Antiquaries.

 Writing, Broadcasting, & Talks